finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 }
 ```
 #### VerboseLog
 There are two variations of logging available in Finotes, Verbose and Error.
 You can toggle them using corresponding APIs.
+Activating verbose will print all logs in LogCat including error and warning logs.
 ```Java
 @Override
 protected void onCreate(Bundle savedInstanceState){